seerocode/daily-news-web-scraper/README.md

 # daily-news-web-scraper
 My first web scraper (using Python 3, please).
-Very basic version.
-WIP as of 4/6/2017

 ## Use